tinsaeDev/sazx_dlb_wp/readme.txt

 == Frequently Asked Questions ==

-= How does HFP work?
+= How does Sazx Hotlink Blocker work?

 Sazx Hotlink Blocker creates an Apache `.htaccess` file in the `wp-content/uploads` directory.  the .htaccess file will redirect all medua downloads to